TS404/AlignStat/README.md

 ```

 ###Details
-This function generates a plot that summarises the similarity between the two multiple sequence alignments for each column of the reference alignment.
+The `plot_similarity_summary` function generates a plot that summarises the similarity between the two multiple sequence alignments for each column of the reference alignment.
 For each column, it plots the proportion of identical character matches as a proportion of the characters that are not merely conserved gaps.
 The overall average proportion of identical characters that are not conserved gaps is overlaid as a percentage.
 For alignments of cysteine-rich proteins, the cysteine abundance for each column may also be plotted to indicate columns containing conserved cysteines (`cys=TRUE`).

 ###Example
 ```R